varJonathanR/varJonathanR/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://portfoliov1-varjonathanr.netlify.app/](https://portfoliov1-varjonathanr.netlify.app/)
+- 👨‍💻 All of my projects are available at [example.com]()

 - 📫 How to reach me **example@gmail.com**

 - 📄 Know about my experiences [https://portfoliov1-varjonathanr.netlify.app/](https://portfoliov1-varjonathanr.netlify.app/)

+- - ⚡ Fun fact **Programming in the rain is my favorite way to stimulate my creativity.
+The sound of raindrops and cozy atmosphere inspire me to create new and interesting things.**

 ## Connect with me:
 <p align="left">